kierandenshi/core-scss/README.md

 How the SCSS is organised for the Eredivisie Profcoach games made by Chroma.

+### Structure

+Please note that the app and static directories are include here for illustration and reference only.
+They are not intended for use 'as is' in other projects.

 #### core

 Base set of SCSS variables, mixins and OOCSS base helper classes.
 These are designed to be super generic and intended to be used across all games and to form the basis for the SCSS in the white label platform product.
 These styles may be used as the basis for other style frameworks.